 Grab these children’s book inspired coloring books and get your kids doing a screen-free activity.
 Color before, during, and while reading the actual kids’ books!

-Here are four suggestions for using coloring books with your kids.
-Coloring books make GREAT activities for sick days!
-My kids like to color during read aloud time at bedtime.
+Here are four specific activity suggestions for using coloring books with your kids.
+Coloring books make GREAT activities for sick days and staycations!
+My kids like to color during read aloud time at bedtime, too.
+How about yours?